smartinternz02/SPSGP-2718-Predict-heart-failure-using-IBM-auto-AI-service/README.md

 !!!
 Imortant Note !!!
 The default lite plan for auto AI services limit (that is 20 Capacity Unit Hours) has been utilized while testing the project.
-Therfore the node red app link wont be working untill 30th of june by which the plan gets renwed again.
+Therfore the node red app link wont be working untill 30th of june by which the plan gets renewed again.
 Required csv files uploaded which shows the usage of the services as mentioned above and a screen shot (CapacityUnitHour.png) which shows the same error message.

 # Heart-Failure-Prediction